This article provides an in-depth fundamental analysis of Fiem Industries Ltd, a leading player in the automotive lighting industry.

 An investor should keep a close watch on its operating efficiency levels.
 Stable or deteriorating operating efficiency levels would lead to the removal of counterbalancing force on the increasing debt levels and Fiem Industries Ltd might see high debt levels thereafter.

-These are my views about Fiem Industries Ltd. However, you should do your own analysis before taking any investment related decision about Fiem Industries Ltd.
+These are my views about Fiem Industries Ltd. However, you should do your own analysis before making any investment-related decision about Fiem Industries Ltd.

 You may use the following steps to analyse the company: “How to do Detailed Analysis of a Company“